UNDERSTANDING COATING RAW MATERIALS

 Click the Register Now to be redirected to the EMU Professional Programs and Training secure registration site and select Polymers and Coatings.

 In the event you are unable to participate, substitutions are welcome at any time – just let us know.
 Please notify us IN WRITING of cancellations and transfers five (5) business days prior to the start date of the seminar in order to avoid a processing fee of $150.
-You may email our registrar, Karen Metz, at firstname.lastname@example.org or fax your cancellation to 734.481.0509.
+Please email cancellations to email@example.com .
 If you do not attend the seminar and do not cancel or transfer prior to the start date, the seminar fee is non-refundable.

 Please note that it is our policy to hold all seminars.
 However, EMU reserves the right to cancel or reschedule any seminar, if necessary, and to substitute presenters.
 We will gladly issue seminar fee refunds if cancellation is necessary, but we cannot be responsible for any airfare penalties or other travel expenses that may be incurred due to these changes.